zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 All caches in ElastiCache:

-​	Do not support IAM authentication
+​	**Do not support IAM authentication**

 ​	IAM policies on ElastiCache are only used for AWS API-level security

-Redis AUTH
+**Redis AUTH**   =>Using Redis AUTH command can improve data security by requiring the user to enter a password before they are granted permission to execute Redis commands on a password-protected Redis server.

 ​	You can set a password/token when you create a Redis cluster